Hour-Sirak/Hour-Sirak/README.md

 - 💻 2+ years of hands-on experience in software development
 - 🧠 Strong backend focus with frontend support when needed
 - 🧑‍💻 I enjoy solving problems
-- ✨ When you see the spark of something started to work is awesome
+- ✨ When you see the spark of something started to work, it feels awesome

 > ⚠️ **Note**: I haven’t been very active on GitHub historically because most of my work has been done on **GitLab** — especially during work, university, and collaborative projects.
 > But I’m gradually migrating and sharing more here too!